Ekenbabu: Film adaptation

+A drama film, The Eken released on 8 April 2022, directed by Joydip Mukherjee.
+Anirban Chakrabarti played the title role.
+Suhotra Mukhopadhyay had played the role of narrator, Bapi and Somak Ghosh had played the role of Promotho.
+A new film, The Eken: Ruddhaswas Rajasthan, the previous film's cast reprising their roles which had premiered on 14 April 2023.

+The third film titled The Eken: Benaras e Bibhishika was announced in January 2025.
+The film is directed by Joydip Mukherjee and produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films and Hoichoi Studios.
+It was released in the theatres on 16 May 2025.
+It is based on the novel Ideal Jewellery.

+Television

-Eken Babu web series is a comedy-detective series which was first released on 3 March 2018 with 6 episodes directed by Anirban Mallik.
+Eken Babu web series is a comedy-detective series that was first released on 3 March 2018 with 6 episodes directed by Anirban Mallik.
 Later on 10 November 2018, Hoichoi released the second season of the web series but the second series was directed by Anupam Hari.
-The third series was directed by Abhijit Chowdhury.
-Actor Anirban Chakraborty played the role of Ekenbabu.
-A film, The Eken released on 8 April 2022, directed by Joydip Mukherjee.
-Anirban Chakraborty played the title role.
+The third season was directed by Abhijit Chowdhury.
+Anirban Chakrabarti reprised the role of Ekenbabu in all seasons.

 Radio adaptation

 Radio Mirchi Kolkata station aired Manhattan-ey Moonstone for Mirchi's Sunday Suspense Programme.
-Eken Babu was voiced by RJ Deep, Bapi by RJ Somak, Abinash by Sayak Aman, Sailen Sapui by RJ Mir, Pramatha by Agni and the story was narrated by RJ Deep.
+Eken Babu was voiced by RJ Deep, Bapi by RJ Somak, Abinash by Sayak Aman, Sailen Sapui by RJ Mir, Pramotho by Agni and the story was narrated by RJ Deep.
+Even Manhattan ey Manhunt was adapted and released by the same program on YouTube on 31 July 2022.